 Best credit cards for bad credit

-Even if your credit score is below 549, you may find you can still be approved for credit cards, although “bad credit” credit cards will tend to have low limits and high interest rates.
-On the other hand, if you pay off your credit cards in full and on time, those payments will be reported to the credit bureaus and will tend to increase your credit score over time.
+Even if your credit score is below 549, you may find you can still be approved for credit cards, although credit cards for “bad credit” generally offer low limits and high interest rates.
+On the other hand, if you pay off your credit cards in full and on time, those payments will be reported to the credit bureaus and will help to increase your credit score over time.

 With that in mind, here’s some of what you need to know about applying for credit cards for bad credit.